azooinmyluggage/builddemo/Proposal.md

 6. The new resource is tagged with all the required data.
 Url, identifier for dynamic environment resource, PR, commit identifiers etc.
 7. Clean-up / retention of dynamic environment based on environemnt.resources tagged as dynamic

-One other intent is to lower the concept.
+One other intent is to lower the concept count.
 For example avoid adding new complexities to yaml.
 We explored numerious options from a new typed jon/stage to lifecycle hooks.

 ## Backend capabilities which are a must have